v1.70

 --name-transform nfkd Converts the file name to NFKD Unicode normalization form.

 --name-transform command=/path/to/my/programfile names.
-Executes an external program to transform
+Executes an external program to transform.

 Conversion modes: